Occupational Health Science

 Occupational Health Science is a science dedicated to the anticipation, recognition, evaluation, and control of hazards in the workplace.
 The industrial hygienist performs qualitative and quantitative workplace exposure assessments of adverse chemical, physical, radiological, and biological agents.
 The goal of occupational health science is to control such exposures to prevent fatalities, injuries, and/or illnesses that impact the health, performance and well-being of workers.
 At Purdue the occupational health science program emphasis is on exposure assessment and use of engineering controls to eliminate such hazards.
 This program stresses background in the basic sciences, specific courses in occupational health, and a hands-on industrial hygiene experience gained through laboratory exercises in environmental monitoring, field trips, and internships.

 Students in Occupational Health Sciences have the opportunity to complete an accelerated 5-year M.S. degree in Occupational Health with a concentration in Industrial Hygiene.
+Both the undergraduate and graduate programs are ABET accredited.

 Students interested in pursuing Occupational Therapy through Health Sciences should apply to Health Sciences Pre-professional and choose the pre-professional interest of Pre-Occupational Therapy on the Common Application.